April Hulvershorn L.Ac., Dipl Ac. NCCAOM.

 David Goodell L.Ac., Dipl Ac.
 NCCAOM

 In 1981, after experiencing the benefits of Five Element Acupuncture as a patient, I resolved to do my best to learn, practice and teach it.
 Few things have been as satisfying as helping others regain their health, joy of life and overall sense of well-being.
+I also offer Plant Spirit Medicine, which can be done remotely.

 My training began in 1983 at the Traditional Acupuncture Institute in Columbia, MD, and continued with JR and Judy Worsley from 1984 through 2007.
 I have been practicing Five-Element Acupuncture since 1985, first in Bethesda, MD and then in Seattle, WA.